zimolzak/active-learning/Readme.md

 A simple approach is to choose as the next example to label the example for which the margin between the model's probability of a positive label and that of a negative label is minimized.
 For example, if the system is uncertain about an example's label, so it assigns the probability of a positive label to be 51 percent and that of a negative label to be 49 percent, then the margin is 2 percent; in contrast, the margin if the probability of a positive label is 99 percent and that of a negative label is 1 percent is 98 percent.
 Another approach is variance reduction, in which the next example is chosen so as to maximially reduce the prediction variance.
-For logistic regression, variance reduction constitutes a stepwise optimal approach to choosing the next example [Schein and Ungar, 2007].
+For logistic regression, variance reduction constitutes a stepwise optimal approach to choosing the next example [Schein].

 We evaluated the efficacy of these [three?] active learning statistics for the purpose of lab adjudication as follows.
 Using the seven adjudicated datasets summarized in Table 1, we simulated the active learning process under Random Forests and each statistic.